What should you do if you cannot file your Indiana individual income tax return by the due date? Here's what you need to know:

 - If you have a federal extension of time to file, you automatically have an extension of time to file with Indiana.
-You must file your 2020 state tax return by Nov.
-15, 2021, and pay any balance due with that filing.
-While interest is due on any amount paid after the original April 15, 2021 due date, penalty will be waived if both of the following conditions are met:
+You must file your 2021 state tax return by November 14, 2022, and pay any balance due with that filing.
+While interest is due on any amount paid after the April 18, 2022, due date, penalty will be waived if both of the following conditions are met:

-- You paid at least 90 percent of the tax expected to be owed by the original April 15 due date, and
+- You paid at least 90% of the tax expected to be owed by the original April 18, 2022, due date, and

-- If you do not have a federal extension of time to file, and you cannot file by the April 15, 2021 due date, complete and file an Application for Extension of Time to File (Form IT-9)* on or before April 15.
-This extends the due date to Nov.
-15, 2021.
+- If you do not have a federal extension of time to file, and you cannot file by the April 18, 2022, due date, you can request an extension of time to file with DOR.
+This can be done electronically via INTIME or by completing and filing an Application for Extension of Time to File (Form IT-9)* by mail on or before April 18.
+This extends the due date to November 14, 2022.

-The form and any payment due should be sent to:
+Form and any payment should be sent to: